 The dissolution profiles of the different formulations show significantly different release curves.
 A very fast API release is achieved with formulation 1, including NaCl as a component.
-Formulation 2 shows a slower release compared to formulation 1 which includes K_2CO_3 instead of NaCl.
-The release time is further prolonged by reducing the salt quantity (formulation 4).
+Formulation 2 shows a slower release compared to formulation 1 which includes KCl instead of NaCl.
+The release time is further increased by removing the salt (formulation 4).
 Increasing the incorporated extrudate content leads also to a slower release of the API even though the amount of the disintegrant crospovidone is increased.